techlozenge/student-frontend-angular-final/README.md

     * home

 * Navigation
-    * navigation (includes a web search method in nav bar)
+    * navigation (includes a web search method in the navigation bar)

 * Admin Components
     * Students